 Step Action 1 Sign into Renweb.
 2 Click Student Information, located in the left column.
 3 Click Report Card from the drop-down list.
 Renweb displays the report card on the right side of the screen.
 Important: Print your child's report card to retain a permanent copy.

 If you have any questions about...

-- your child's grade, contact his or her teacher; - issues with Renweb, contact the office at office@dayspringchristian.com.
+- your child's grade, contact his or her teacher; - issues with Renweb, contact the IT office at agregory@dayspringchristian.com